annad2023pbm/sql_retal_sales_p1/README.md

       AND Quantity>3
 	  AND sale_date BETWEEN '2022-11-01' AND '2022-11-30';

-## Q3.
+** Q3.
 Write a SQL query to calculate the total sales(total_sale) for each category.
-'''sql
+'''
 SELECT category,
        SUM(total_sale) as Net_sale
 FROM retail_sales